tomatobfdi/Revamped-Jelly-Evolution-Simulator-JES/README.md

 \ (BACKSLASH): Turn on Automatic Generation

 ESC and DELETE (at the same time): Close the program.
-This is to make sure you don't accidentally close your program because the two keys are on opposite sides of the keyboard!
+This for easy accessibility but also to make sure you don't accidentally close your program and abort all your progress because the two keys are on opposite sides of the keyboard!

 # Updates (2025-01-11) (By Cary)